I love the silent hour of night,

 Email Poem |

-Analysis and Comments on Night
+Comments, Analysis, and Meaning on Night

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Night here.